stevemunk/azure-docs/articles/azure-maps/creator-onboarding-tool.md

 ---
-title: Use onboarding tool to create indoor map
+title: Create indoor map with onboarding tool
 titleSuffix: Azure Maps Creator
 description: This article describes how to create an indoor map using the onboarding tool
 author: brendansco